 Life Sport Shop makes it easy to get your cross country ski package by ordering online.
 You can get packages that include skis, boots and poles, all for $19.99/day.
 The longer the rental, the better the discount!
 They also have kids ski packages for $11.99/day.
 If you’re looking to buy gear, you can do that here, too.
-Find them online or at 4711 85th Street NW.
+Find them at 4711 85th Street NW.

 The U of C Outdoor Centre is go-to spot for all kinds of sports rentals.
 You can order online and select the exact time that you’d like to pick up.
 Unlike some other places, their rentals aren’t sold in packages, so make sure you’re picking up all three pieces separately.